We may earn money when you click on links to our partners. Advertiser Disclosure

 Aside from the obvious, like saving time and streamlining operations, small businesses can benefit from using HR software in many ways:

-1. Maintain compliance: one significant benefit of using small business HR software is that it helps you stay compliant.
+1. Maintain Compliance: One significant benefit of using small business HR software is that it helps you stay compliant.
 According to the IRS, using third-party payroll software can help ensure that your tax filing deadlines and deposit requirements are met.

 How much does small business HR software cost?